H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 ## 14.9 Summary

-The consolidation layer captures how recent activity and world-modeling are turned into lasting structure across two complementary hippocampal pathways: (1) GBIM entities with normalized beliefs and temporal decay metadata in PostgreSQL `msjarvis` (port **5433** ★ restored), mirrored as centroid-bearing records into the `geospatialfeatures` ChromaDB collection (port 8000, `chroma_data` volume), queried by GIS-RAG and spiritual-RAG during Phase 4; and (2) the `autonomous_learner` ChromaDB collection (★ see §14.8 for the March 28, 2026 vector count from the full audit; first external-source AAPCAppE documents flowing as of March 27, 2026), queried via `all-minilm:latest` (384-dim) semantic search at Phase 1.45 of every production `/chat` request, with top-5 community memories prepended to `enhanced_message`.
+The consolidation layer captures how recent activity and world-modeling are turned into lasting structure across two complementary hippocampal pathways: (1) GBIM entities with normalized beliefs and temporal decay metadata in PostgreSQL `msjarvis` (port **5433** ★ restored), mirrored as centroid-bearing records into the `geospatialfeatures` ChromaDB collection (port 8000, `chroma_data` volume), queried by GIS-RAG and spiritual-RAG during Phase 4; and (2) the `autonomous_learner` ChromaDB collection — **57 items confirmed post-fix (April 1, 2026); historical baseline 21,181 items (March 20, 2026); accumulation resuming at ~288/day** — queried via `all-minilm:latest` (384-dim) semantic search at Phase 1.45 of every production `/chat` request, with top-5 community memories prepended to `enhanced_message`.

-The `jarvis-hippocampus` service (deployed March 15, 2026, commit `b90f9ff`) functions as the dedicated hippocampal buffer within the **96-container production stack** (★ all 96 containers Up, March 28, 2026).
+The `jarvis-hippocampus` service (deployed March 15, 2026, commit `b90f9ff`) functions as the dedicated hippocampal buffer within the **96-container production stack** (★ all 96 containers Up, April 1, 2026 — post-recovery).
 The **`jarvis-memory` service** (port **8056** ★ corrected from `0.0.0.0` to `127.0.0.1` March 28, `_auth()` confirmed on 4 sensitive routes, `JARVIS_API_KEY` set) operates as a companion container to `jarvis-hippocampus`, confirmed verified in the March 28, 2026 security remediation sprint (see **Chapter 12 §12.12**).
 The `confidence_decay` multiplier applied at Phase 5 of every production request makes hippocampal temporal state an active, measurable factor in every response — not merely an archival attribute.
 Phase 1.45 community memory retrieval (deployed March 17, 2026) makes `autonomous_learner` a live, prompt-level input to every response rather than a passive background store.
 The critical embedding model lock — **`all-minilm:latest` (384-dim) for all 40 ChromaDB collections** (★ 6,675,442 total vectors, March 28, 2026 full audit) — ensures collection compatibility and is a permanent architectural constraint.

-★ The March 28, 2026 ChromaDB full audit — 40 collections, 6,675,442 total vectors; `spiritual_rag` deduplicated (−19,338 vectors); `psychological_rag` restored (968 docs); `msjarvis_docs` expanded (4,192 items) — is the first comprehensive baseline of the full hippocampal vector corpus and establishes the foundation for all future temporal organization, selective storage, and deduplication work described in this chapter.
+★ The April 1, 2026 autonomous learner debug sprint (LEARN-01, LEARN-02, LEARN-03 — all resolved) established the post-fix operational baseline: 4 completed cycles, 4 items stored, 7 entanglement graph nodes, 0 gap failures, 57 items in the `autonomous_learning` ChromaDB collection, GBIM router HTTP 200 OK stable, and `ms_jarvis_autonomous_learner_optimized.py` synced to `services-safe`.
+The cosine similarity fix — enforcing explicit `np.float64` dtype on both input vectors and casting the return value to `float()` — is a permanent architectural constraint for all future modifications to the entanglement scoring mechanism in the autonomous learner.
+See Chapter 8 for the theoretical basis of this fix within the quantum-inspired entanglement scoring framework.

-POC verification loop automation, `geospatialfeatures` backfill ingest, selective storage criteria, temporal hierarchy beyond decay, and tighter belief-routing traces are active design directions that build on this foundation.
+POC verification loop automation, `geospatialfeatures` backfill ingest, semantic dedup audit of the `autonomous_learning` collection, selective storage criteria, temporal hierarchy beyond decay, and tighter belief-routing traces are active design directions that build on this foundation.
 Subsequent chapters describe how global controls, the 69-DGM cascade (Chapter 32), and executive processes (Chapter 17) use these consolidated, place-aware memories as part of broader feedback loops that shape Ms. Jarvis's ongoing evolution.
 Chapter 5 describes the ChromaDB `chroma_data` volume and collection architecture in detail.
 Chapter 17 describes how Phase 1.45 community memory retrieval and the `confidence_decay` multiplier are applied in the 9-phase production pipeline.

 ---

-*Last updated: 2026-03-28 — Carrie Kidd (Mamma Kidd), Mount Hope WV*
+*Last updated: 2026-04-01 — Carrie Kidd (Mamma Kidd), Mount Hope WV*

-*★ March 27, 2026: Production state block updated — AAPCAppE scraper first run confirmed 65 documents in Chroma, RAG loaded 53 documents (7 new base cultural docs), first external-source documents now flowing into autonomous_learner pipeline; §14.3 selective storage note added — AAPCAppE scraper documents are first external-source entries, deduplication between scraper and autonomous-learner pathways is documented future work; §14.8 ChromaDB table updated — msjarvis_docs row updated from 0 to 53 (March 27 RAG load), aapcappe_corpus row added (65 docs, 39 sources, total_runs: 1, first scrape March 27), autonomous_learner row updated with March 27 sprint note; §14.9 jarvis-memory companion container note added — confirmed in March 27 container audit, see Ch.
-12 §12.11.*
+*★ April 1, 2026: Autonomous learner debug sprint complete — LEARN-01 (cosine_similarity numpy dtype fix: explicit np.float64 and float() casting enforced), LEARN-02 (GBIM Query Router 422 schema mismatch resolved — HTTP 200 OK stable), LEARN-03 (crash-loop resolved — source patched on host, copied into container, restarted).
+Post-fix confirmed metrics: 4 cycles, 4 items stored, 0 deduplicated, 7 entanglement graph nodes, 0 gap failures, autonomous_learning collection at 57 items. ms_jarvis_autonomous_learner_optimized.py synced to services-safe.
+Production state block, §14.1 pathway table, §14.2, §14.3, §14.4, §14.5, §14.6, §14.8 collection table and LEARN item table, §14.9 all updated to reflect post-fix state.
+Historical baseline of 21,181 items (March 20, 2026) preserved; accumulation rate of ~288/day expected to resume.*

 *★ March 28, 2026: Security remediation complete — 96/96 containers Up; `jarvis-memory` (8056) corrected from `0.0.0.0` to `127.0.0.1`; `_auth()` on 4 sensitive routes confirmed; `JARVIS_API_KEY` set confirmed.
 Container count updated from 79 → 96 throughout.
-ChromaDB full audit (40 collections, 6,675,442 total vectors) propagated to introduction, production state block, §14.1, §14.2, §14.3, §14.4, §14.6, §14.8 collection table, §14.9. `spiritual_rag` deduplicated (−19,338 vectors) added to §14.3, §14.5, §14.8, §14.9. `psychological_rag` restored (968 docs) added to §14.8. `msjarvis_docs` expanded to 4,192 items in §14.8. `msjarvis` port 5433 restored and `msjarvisgis` port 5432 confirmed (91 GB PostGIS, 501 tables) — replaced all `gisdb` port 5433 / 13 GB / 39 tables references throughout: §14.2, §14.4, §14.6, §14.7, §14.8, §14.9.
+ChromaDB full audit (40 collections, 6,675,442 total vectors) propagated to introduction, production state block, §14.1, §14.2, §14.3, §14.4, §14.6, §14.8 collection table, §14.9. `spiritual_rag` deduplicated (−19,338 vectors) added to §14.3, §14.5, §14.8, §14.9. `psychological_rag` restored (968 docs) added to §14.8. `msjarvis_docs` expanded to 4,192 items in §14.8. `msjarvis` port 5433 restored and `msjarvisgis` port 5432 confirmed (91 GB PostGIS, 501 tables) — replaced all `gisdb` port 5433 / 13 GB / 39 tables references throughout.
 Ch.
-12 §12.11 cross-reference updated to §12.12 to reflect chapter restructuring. §14.9 jarvis-memory security remediation note updated from March 27 container audit to March 28 security remediation sprint.*
+12 §12.11 cross-reference updated to §12.12.*